Dr Roshan Rai

 Personal profile

 Dr Rai’s research is primarily focused on cyberpsychology.
-This includes research looking at online social interaction, social media and psychological wellbeing, digital wellbeing, as well as how the Internet provides a social space populated by human values, attitudes and ideas.
+This includes research looking at online social interaction, social media, digital wellbeing, as well as how the Internet provides a social space populated by human values, attitudes and ideas.

 Dr Rai has also conducted research looking at issues of social cognition, or how people understand and think about the social world.
 This includes research looking at how social cognition develops through childhood and adolescence.